 - Controlling: Evaluate how well you are achieving your goals, improving performance, taking actions.
 Put processes in place to help you establish standards, so you can measure, compare, and make decisions.

 Principle No. 2: The Types and Roles of Managers within the Organization

 Organizational structure is important in driving the business forward and every organization has a structure.
 No matter the organizationally specific title, organizations contain front-line, middle, and top managers.
 Above the top management team are a CEO and a board of director levels.
 To see this structure even more clearly, visualize a pyramid model.
 The more you move toward the top of the pyramid, the fewer managers you have.
 All of these management roles have specific tasks and duties.
 According to Jones and George, “A managerial role is the set of specific tasks that a manager is expected to perform because of the position he or she holds in an organization.”
-These skills can be gained with a degree in organizational management.
+These skills can be gained with an online degree in organizational management.

 All great managers play important roles in this model.
 One important thing to remember is from Henry Mintzberg, a management scholar who researched and reduced thousands of tasks performed by managers to 10 roles (ICPM).
 His model points out that there are three main types of roles all managers play; they are decisional, interpersonal, and informational.
 In the decisional role, managers can perform in an entrepreneurial manner, as a disturbance handler, resource allocator or negotiator.
 In an interpersonal role, managers may be figureheads, leaders, and liaisons.
 In the informational role, they monitor, are disseminators or spokespersons, and they share information.